bogotolec/validator/README.md

 These methods could be used anytime, both before and after freezing.

 - `:Check(data: any) -> boolean` - Returns true if the data matches all validation rules.
-- `:Assert(data: any, message?: string) -> any` - Throws an error with optional message if validation fails, otherwise returns the data.
+- `:Assert(data: any, message?: string) -> any` - Throws an error with an optional message if validation fails; otherwise, returns the data.

 #### Chain Building Methods